TasbirahaAthaya/CrossPred/README.md

-# Title: A Deep Learning Method to Integrate extra-celluar miRNA with mRNA for cancer studies
+# Title: A Deep Learning Method to Integrate extra-cellular miRNA with mRNA for cancer studies

 ## Initial Environment Setup (Python, R)